 - Bed & Bath visits to assist with bathing and dressing

 - Companion care aides can help with light housekeeping, meal preparation, laundry, and transportation

 - Medication reminder service

-Learn more about the services offered at Commonwealth Assisted Living by visiting any of our communities throughout Virginia.
+Learn more about the services offered at Commonwealth Senior Living by visiting any of our communities.
 You are also welcome to contact us if you have a question or would like a call from one of our caregivers.

 Assisted Living Community Visit Checklist

 - The Cleanliness Factor.
 Is the exterior of the community well maintained?
 Is the interior clean and free of odors?
 Pay attention to the cleanliness of the common areas and the kitchen and dining room, as well as resident rooms.
 The cleanliness factor also extends to residents.
 Do they look clean and well groomed?
 Are they wearing clothing appropriate for the time and day and for the season? (i.e. are they still in their pajamas at 3:00 in the afternoon or wearing shorts in the winter?)